Magbeth/Console-chess/README.md

 - Castling and checking its availability added
 - Added checking whose move is and swapping turn of move.
 - Board annotations classical for chess (Literal signatures for columns and numeric for rows)
+- check-escaping and check-avoiding added
 TODO:
- - checking castle possibility (king cant go through *attacked squares)
- - ADD check for check and checkmate
+ - ADD check checkmate
- - ADD check for King moves to not move on attacked square

-*(Attacked square - square on which some enemy piece can move on)
+ - ADD en passant